awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 **Note**
 When a `PutItem`, `UpdateItem`, or `DeleteItem` request is rejected, the request fails with a `TransactionConflictException`\.
 If any item\-level request within `TransactWriteItems` or `TransactGetItems` is rejected, the request fails with a `TransactionCanceledException`\.
+If that request fails, AWS SDKs do not retry the request\.
 If you are using the AWS SDK for Java, the exception contains the list of [CancellationReasons](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_CancellationReason.html), ordered according to the list of items in the `TransactItems` request parameter\.
 For other languages, a string representation of the list is included in the exception’s error message\.
 If an ongoing `TransactWriteItems` or `TransactGetItems` operation conflicts with a concurrent `GetItem` request, both operations can succeed\.